stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Description

-Did you know, every 40 seconds someone in the United States has a stroke and every 4 minutes, someone dies of stroke.
+Did you know, **every 40 seconds** someone in the United States has a stroke and **every 4 minutes**, someone dies of stroke?
 Our team wants to reduce these numbers.
-We want to identify key drivers of stroke and model accurate predictions that mitigate future occurrences of this disease.

-Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.

-This notebook was created by the Stroke Prediction team from Codeup's Germain data science cohort.
-The notebook analyzes a stroke prediction dataset in an attempt to find the drivers of stroke and build a model that predicts stroke outcomes.
-The analysis from this notebook is used in our Stroke Risk Calculator, which incorporates our best model and generates a risk percentage for a user's inputs.
+This project was created by the Stroke Prediction team from Codeup's Germain data science cohort.
+The project analyzes a stroke prediction dataset in an attempt to find the drivers of stroke and build a model that predicts stroke outcomes.
+The analysis from this project is used in our Stroke Risk Calculator, which incorporates our best model and generates a risk percentage for a user's inputs.

 #### 2. Deliverables

 - Slides for project presentation.
 - Final Report Notebook detailing all of the team's findings and methodologies.
 - Sections indicated with markdown headings in the team's final notebook with a good title and the documentation is sufficiently explanatory and of high quality.
-- A Python module or modules that automate the data acquisition and preparation process, imported and used in final notebook.
+- A Python module or modules that automate the data acquisistion and preparation process, imported and used in final notebook.
 - README file that details the project specs, planning, key findings, and steps to reproduce.
 - Presentation by the team on the findings that is under 10 minutes.